Wedding Season

 Wedding Season is a 2022 American romantic comedy film directed by Tom Dey and written by Shiwani Srivastava.
 The film stars Suraj Sharma, Pallavi Sharda, Rizwan Manji, Veena Sood, Ari Afsar, Sean Kleier, and Manoj Sood.

 Wedding Season was released on August 4, 2022.

 Plot

 Asha is an economist who has recently broken off her engagement and left a Wall Street banking career behind to work for a microfinance startup in New Jersey.
-Asha's mother Suneeta, concerned for her future and against the advice of her husband Vijay, sets up a dating profile for her.
+Her mother Suneeta, concerned for her future and against the advice of her husband Vijay, sets up a dating profile for her.
+She relents when Asha agrees to meet Ravi, an MIT grad with a start-up whose profile was also set up by his parents.
+On their date, she explains that she's focused on her career over relationships.